hkaraoglu/language-translator/README.md

     	"/users/:user_id" : "users"
      }

 This file matches your routes and language files.
-It supports parametrized and querized urls.
+It supports parametrized urls.